-Special voting documents will be available from Friday 20 September 2019 to 12 noon, Saturday 12 October 2019 at the following locations:
+Special voting documents will be available from 16 September to 12 noon, Saturday 8 October 2022 at the following locations:

-- Wainuiomata Library, Queen Street, Wainuiomata - Walter Nash Centre, Taine Street, Taita - Hutt City Council Main Administration building, 30 Laings Road, Lower Hutt.
+- · Wainuiomata Library, Queen Street, Wainuiomata - · Walter Nash Centre, Taine Street, Taita - Hutt City Council Main Administration building, 30 Laings Road, Lower Hutt.

-Special voting documents can be posted directly out to electors.
-The completed voting paper however, must be in the hands of the Electoral Officer by noon on election day, ie 12 noon, Saturday 12 October 2019.
+If time allows, special voting documents can be posted out directly to electors.
+The completed voting paper however, must be in the hands of the Electoral Officer or the Deputy Electoral Officer by noon on election day, i.e. 12 noon Saturday 8 October 2022.